Quick. Name India’s most valued and trusted brand.

 Why branding matters more than ever

 - Because there are many more schools today: A couple of decades ago, each city had but a handful of schools.
 For a parent, decision-making was easy.
-Today, with incomes rising and parents willing to invest more on a good education, many more schools have sprung up (anywhere between 1.5 million and 2 million schools across India).
+Today, with incomes rising and parents willing to invest more in a good education, many more schools have sprung up (anywhere between 1.5 million and 2 million schools across India).
 Each school has its own loyal fans.
 These fans air their views on social media.
 The schools themselves advertise extensively.
 The end result – parents are more confused than ever.
 The best way to get noticed – communicating your unique value to parents

 - Because parents have differing priorities: Earlier, the only benchmark for a good school was academic results.
-Today, priorities vary – good environment, all-round development, global exposure, good teachers, child safety and others.
+Today, priorities very – good environment, all-round development, global exposure, good teachers, child safety and others.
 By identifying and communicating your school’s unique value, you appeal directly to parents who are looking for precisely what you have to offer.
 This helps attract more like-minded parents, create your desired culture more confidently and create strong word-of-mouth buzz

-- Because today, transparency = credibility: At one time, being low-profile was seen as a positive attribute.
+- Because of today, transparency = credibility: At one time, being low-profile was seen as a positive attribute.
 Not anymore.
 In the age of social media, people tend to equate transparency with credibility (“If you’re out there and communicating confidently, you must be good”).
 Today, parents expect their child’s school to communicate with them regularly and in detail.
 Schools investing in strategic branding get talked about a lot more, receive more applications and can charge more.
 So, go out there and communicate your value confidently!

-- Because you want to be part of India’ education boom: The period 2016-2025 is being touted as India’s decade.
+- Because you want to be part of India’s education boom: The period 2016-2025 is being touted as India’s decade.
 With a young, upwardly-mobile, increasingly-urban population, the demand for good school education is only set to grow.
 So, if you’re currently nurturing, say, 3000 young minds, why not nurture several more?
 To enable any stable expansion, you need a steady pipeline of prospects (students in this case) – and that’s where strategic brand-building comes in

 - Because branding is just the swiss knife you need: Beyond admissions and business expansion, you have other needs – hiring the right talent, associating with social causes, communicating with investors.
 A robust brand can help achieve all these objectives by fine-tuning your message, and communicating with diverse stakeholders in the language they understand